 If you compare the booting from MBR with that of GPT, then you will notice that GPT is considerably faster and steady to boot Windows.
 It also improves the performance of your computer.

 Now that you are familiar with the concept of GPT disk and MBR disk let's check out the best method for cloning your hard drive from MBR disk to GPT disk.

-You can use AOMEI Backupper, which offers the best disk cloning program for Windows.
-With this software, you can clone the hard drive from the MBR to GPT disk.
+You can use Wondershare UBackit, which offers the best disk cloning program for Windows.
+With this software, you can clone the hard drive from the MBR to the GPT disk.
 Moreover, you don't need to convert the target disk.
-Below are the steps to clone your hard drive from MBR to GPT disk with the help of AOMEI Backupper.
+Below are the steps to clone your hard drive from MBR to GPT disk with the help of Wondershare UBackit.

-You may want to clone your mbr to gpt disk for a variety of reasons.
+You may want to clone your MBR to get the disk for a variety of reasons.
 If you are looking to create more than four partitions, then the option of GPT disk is indispensable.
 Besides, there are lots of benefits of using GPT.
 Remember, cloning MBR to GPT disk is more comfortable and straightforward.
 All you need is a safe, reliable, and robust disk cloning tool to do the task.

-In this case, AOMEI Backuppper Professional seems to be an excellent choice.
-It can do a lot of more extra tasks than just cloning your disks.
+In this case, Wondershare UBackit seems to be an excellent choice.
+It can do a lot of extra tasks than just cloning your disks.
 Whether you want to clone your partition or system, the software helps you do that with a few clicks.

 How To Convert MBR to GPT on Linux